lgaspardboulinc31/AI_course/README.md

 * Data availability : there is less than 300 patients in TCGA database, which limit the quantity of data. it also exist very few external data for validation.
 * Data pre-processing : the project requires a certain amount of work before actually implementing ML algorithms (data cleaning, check information, normalization etc.)
 * Features : whole transcriptomic data are of high dimension (>15,000 genes!) thus we might need perform some *feature selection* based on a-priori knowledge or other types of models (LASSO regression)
-* Spatial transcriptomics features : spatial omics is still new and my idea is to create spatial features such as co-localization indexes, distances between cell-types etcs. which require a lot of work too.
+* Spatial transcriptomics features : spatial omics is still new and my idea is to create spatial features such as co-localization indexes, distances between cell-types etcs. to describe the tumor microenvironment, which require a lot of work too.
 * Confounding effect : a confounder is a variable that influences both the dependent variable and independent variable, causing a spurious association.
 Multiple other clinical data are available and we will need to check for such effects before making any conclusion.